Dustsix/WWWD-PSMC/README.md

 For PSMC analysis, we needed to map reads to a reference genome.
 We assume our sequenced reads were low divergence between the subject (the individual reads from WWWW #510) and the reference (the WWWD genome assembly to which the reads will be mapped).

-We are looking for genomic varition in WWWD.
+We are looking for genomic variation  in WWWD.
 Small genomic variants such as SNPs (single nucleotide polymorphisms).
 By mapping the reads generated in STEP 2 of PART ONE to the assembled diploid genome, we can identify SNPs.

 ## Burrows-Wheeler Alignment (BWA) Tool